 I recently graduated with a Master’s degree in Computational Linguistics from the University of Washington, where I was advised by Shane Steinert-Threlkeld.
 I currently work with Saloni Dash and Aylin Caliskan at UW’s Information School on reasoning and AI bias.

 Previously, I worked as a Generative AI Analyst at NVIDIA, where I worked on tooling and quality monitoring for LLM annotation projects.
-Before that, I completed undergraduate degrees in Computer Science and Philosophy at Sorbonne Université (previously known as Universités Paris-Sorbonne and Pierre et Marie Curie), and in English at Sorbonne Nouvelle.
+Before that, I completed undergraduate degrees in Computer Science and Philosophy at Sorbonne Université (previously known as Université Paris-Sorbonne, Paris IV and Université Pierre et Marie Curie, Paris VI), and in English at Université Sorbonne Nouvelle.

 In my free time, I enjoy reading, watching films, dancing, and learning to knit!